 Caveats: 1) The 1982 wateryear data are estimated as the primary data was missing and the hourly data values are estimated from published USGS daily max-min values for this year.
 2) While the Forest Service was operating the gage from 1956-1963, only one stream calibration was made to create a rating table in 1961.
 The 1955 USGS rating table was used in 1956, but water years 1957 and early 1958 seem to not fit very well in either the 1955 or subsequent 1961 rating table, although the 1961 table was used and seems a better match.
 3) Water years 1958, 59, 60, and 62 were originally hand scanned and hourly data is only approximate, but all storm peak flow points are accurately noted.

-USGS data: The USGS maintains the Lookout Creek Gauging Station (14161500).
-High resolution 30 minute data is currently available beginning WY 1987 and 15-minute resolution data beginning in WY 2010 though the USGS.
-The Lookout Creek station was maintained by the U.S.Forest Service PNW from WY 1956 through WY 1963 (and this data is not available through the USGS), while the USGS has maintained the station at all other times beginning in October, 1949.
+USGS data: The USGS maintains the Lookout Creek Stream Gage (14161500).
+High resolution 30 minute data is currently available beginning WY 1987 and 15-minute resolution data beginning in WY 2010 though USGS.
+The Lookout Creek Stream Gage was maintained by the U.S.Forest Service PNW from WY 1956 through WY 1963 (and this data is not available through the USGS), while the USGS has maintained the gage at all other times beginning in October, 1949.
 However, all Lookout Creek streamflow data is available through this HF004 data set.
 Hourly data has been reconstructed from WY 1950-WY 1986 and daily max-mins have been integrated into the daily record, Entity 2 (see description under processing procedure method).

-Cautions: The Lookout Creek station was maintained by the U.S.Forest Service from WY 1956 through WY 1963 Three separate calibrations (rating tables) were developed during the seven years.
-The USGS prefers that this be done every year, and does not acknowledge any data during the Forest Service maintained period.
+Cautions: The Lookout Creek Stream Gage was maintained by the U.S.Forest Service from WY 1956 through WY 1963.
+Three separate calibrations (rating tables) were developed during the seven years.
+USGS prefers that this be done every year, and does not acknowledge any data during the Forest Service maintained period.